Learn how to minimize distractions during in-class assessments.

 - They'll then see a prompt to enter Focus Mode:

-- If you chose a calculator for students to use, they can click "Calculator" in the top right to open it.
+- If you chose a calculator, they can click "Calculator" in the top right to open it.

 - If a student tries to visit another page or switch windows, they'll be removed from Focus Mode.
 They'll need to refresh the page to re-enter Focus Mode.